ClaraEscorihuela/ann_models_library/README.md

 # ann_models_library

-This repository aims at showing how to use a library with artificial neural networks models build from scratch, as well as how to aply an MLP to find a decision boundary between two classes and how to apply a Hopfield Network.
+This repository aims at showing how to use a library with artificial neural networks models build from scratch, as well as how to apply a Multi Layer Percepton to find a decision boundary between two classes and how to apply a Hopfield Network for retoring noisy patterns.

+### Models library:

-### Available files in the models library:
+Library with the implementation of a percepton with one hidden layer and a Hopfield Network from scratch.
+Available files in the library:

   1. activations_functions: Contains a class called "default_activation" with activation functions to apply after each layer of the designed network.
 Possible activation functions: